There are so many Rodan and Fields Lash Boost reviews on the Internet. So how could we justify yet another one?

 Sure, the product works but is it worth it?
-After all, there are tons of eyelash growth serums on the market and several of them are just as effective…so why would you choose Rodan + Fields Lash Boost?
+After all, there are tons of eyelash growth serums on the market and several of them are just as effective…so why would you choose Rodan and Fields Lash Boost?
 Here’s a few things to consider in making your decision!

-They are very clear that you should only use Rodan + Fields Lash Boost once a day, as multiple applications per day can lead to irritation.
+They are very clear that you should only use Lash Boost once a day, as multiple applications per day can lead to irritation.
 According to the FAQ, the serum shouldn’t be used on the lower lash line for the same reason.

-A bottle will last about two months, and Rodan + Fields recommends getting rid of the product three months after opening, which is a pretty good shelf life as far as lash serums are concerned.
+A bottle will last about two months, and Rodan and Fields recommends getting rid of the product three months after opening, which is a pretty good shelf life as far as lash serums are concerned.

-Our Final Verdict on Rodan and Fields Lash Boost
+The Final Verdict on Lash Boost

 As you already know by now, Rodan + Fields Lash Boost scores pretty well in terms of effectiveness.
 And if we based the review on effectiveness alone, we’d give it a five star review.

 Expensive enough, in fact, to turn us off and knock off several stars.
 After all, when it comes to highly effective lash serums – there are a couple out there that work amazingly well and don’t cost an arm and a leg.

 Once you stop using it, your lashes go back to their normal length and nobody needs that.
 Which is why it’s pretty crucial to find a lash growth serum that hits the sweet spot of high effectiveness and affordable enough to purchase every few months.

 That being said, Lash Boost does offer a host of high-quality, botanical nourishing ingredients that most other lash serums don’t.
 So if you can afford the splurge – this isn’t a bad choice at all.